sughoshg/arm-trusted-firmware/docs/getting_started/build-options.rst

    This flag is used in defining the firmware update metadata structure.
 This flag is by default set to '1'.

+- ``PSA_FWU_METADATA_IMAGE_DESC``: To be selected when the FWU metadata contains image description.
+The default value is 1.

+   The version 2 of the FWU metadata allows for an opaque metadata structure where a platform can choose to not include the image information in the metadata structure.
+This option indicates if the image information is part of the structure.

 --------------

 *Copyright (c) 2019-2023, Arm Limited.
 All rights reserved.*